-When a request is made, the Academy will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the Head Teacher and any supporting evidence provided by the parent.
-The Academy is responsible, as the admissions authority, for making the decision on which year group a child should be admitted to.
+When a request is made, the school will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the headteacher and any supporting evidence provided by the parent, e.g. child's medical history and the views of a medical professional.
+ONE Academy Trust is responsible, as the admission authority, for making the decision on which year group a child should be admitted to.